stephenisau/hello-world/README.md

 Playing around with the java spring framework.

 # Setup
-- Run source docker-build.sh to build the image
+- Run `source docker-build.sh` to build the image
+- If Docker isn't installed, run `./gradlew bootRun` and navigate to `http://localhost/8080/api/json`
 - Navigate http://localhost/8080

 # Endpoints